Office of Innovation and Improvement, Department of Education.

 3. Submission Dates and Times:

-Date of Pre-Application Webinars: May 17, 2012, and June 14, 2012.
-Pre-application webinars are designed to provide technical assistance to interested applicants for Promise Neighborhoods grants.
+Date of Pre-Application Webinars: Planning Application: July 14, 2011 and August 2, 2011.
+Implementation Application: July 19, 2011 and July 28, 2011.
+These pre-application webinars are designed to provide technical assistance to interested applicants for Promise Neighborhoods grants.
 Detailed information regarding the pre-application webinar times will be available through the Department of Education Web site at http://www2.ed.gov/programs/promiseneighborhoods/index.html.

 We do not consider an application that does not comply with the deadline requirements.